 It is undoubtedly Salers position in the mountains that helps attract so many visitors - 400,000 each year - and provides many of the activities in the region.
 The region around the village is very beautiful, and ideal for a wide range of outdoor activities.

-In particular you should also visit the village of Tournemire, another 'most beautiful village of France' and just a few kilometres from Salers.
+We enjoyed a stroll around the small village of Fontanges and to see the castle at Saint-Chamant, both a short distance to the south of Salers, and in particular you should also visit the village of Tournemire, another 'most beautiful village of France' and just a few kilometres from Salers.

 Tourist classifications for Salers